Fishing Season: June-November

 Water Flow Data

-Flows are great, but dropping daily.
+Flows are low, mornings are providing the most productivity.
 Fishing will continue to be good all week.
 Watch for high temps later in afternoon as flows decrease

-Mornings- nymphing deeper water, some fish will be rising to PMDs and depending on the day youll see a small trico hatch.
+Mornings- nymphing deeper water, Mid-day- utilizing hopper-dropper's or dry-droppers to fish pockets that don't have very much depth to them, but are still holding fish.
 Afternoon- dry dropper and smaller dries.
 Fish will eat smaller terrestrials (ants, beetles) as the water warms up.
 Fish faster water as day goes on.

 Local Species Available June-November